 You can download the Act here (German).
 The passages concerning the Austrian Council can be found in Article 2, Paragraph 17 (page 11ff).

-On this page, we introduce you to the interim members (since the 6th of Septemer 2020) of the Austrian Council (in alphabetical order):
+On this page, we introduce you to the members of the Austrian Council (in alphabetical order):

 Jakob Edler, Univ.-Prof. Dr.